pir8radio/PRTG-SiteBoss-Sensor-Script/README.md

 ## Security

 - The script disables SSL certificate validation to support self-signed certs; use with caution.
-- Credentials are passed as arguments (plain text in PRTG), so restrict permissions on the script and sensor.
+- Credentials are passed as arguments (plain text in PRTG), so restrict permissions on the script and sensor or use the script placeholders.

 ## Customization

 - **Temperature limits** (warning/error) can be adjusted in the script under the "Temperature channel" section.
 - **Sensor lookup**: Custom lookup ID is `custom.prtgc.lookup.siteboss.rest.sensorstate`.
 Ensure your PRTG server has this lookup defined if using custom states.
+- **Device Template**: Included my device template, may not be what you want, but something you can edit to make work however you want.

 ## License